Electronic Structure of Epitaxial Films of the Bilayer Strontium Ruthenate: Sr$_{3}$Ru$_2$O$_{7}$

-The ARPES-measured FSs reveal substrate-dependent modifications that reflect the underlying strain states of the films.
-The tensile strain imposed by the STO substrate largely preserves tetragonal symmetry, whereas the compressive strain from the LSAT substrate reduces the symmetry and induces an orthorhombic phase.
-These structural differences, including the resulting fourfold rotation symmetries around $\Gamma$, are well captured by the DFT calculations.
-Notably, while orthorhombic systems do not strictly possess fourfold symmetry, our observations remain consistent with previous ARPES and DFT studies on Sr$_3$Ru$_2$O$_7$ single crystals \cite{ref-13, ref-49}, indicating that the bilayer and substrate constraints dominate the observed electronic structure.
-Another important consideration is the low temperature at which the ARPES measurements are performed, as both LSAT and STO substrates are known to undergo symmetry changes that could, in principle, influence the film structure in addition to strain effects~\cite{10.1063/1.366925, 10.1063/10.0001372}.
-However, the presence of orthorhombic and tetragonal symmetries at room temperature can be directly inferred from RSM measurements, reducing the likelihood that the observed structural changes arise from temperature-driven substrate transitions or interfacial coupling effects.
-To further corroborate the strain-driven structural distortions inferred from ARPES and DFT, the octahedral rotation patterns can be identified through half-integer reflections measured using synchrotron-based XRD, which are particularly sensitive to strain states and interfacial coupling~\cite{ref-39, ref-40, ref-41, ref-45, ref-46}.
-Such measurements, however, are beyond the scope of the present study.
+Another important consideration is the low temperature at which the ARPES measurements were performed, where both LSAT and STO substrates are known to undergo symmetry changes that could, in principle, influence the film structure in addition to strain effects~\cite{10.1063/1.366925, 10.1063/10.0001372}.
+However, the presence of orthorhombic and tetragonal symmetries at room temperature can be directly inferred from the RSM measurements, thereby reducing the likelihood that the observed structural changes arise from temperature-driven substrate transitions or interfacial coupling effects.
+To directly corroborate the strain-driven structural distortions inferred from ARPES and DFT, the octahedral rotation patterns are most reliably identified through half-integer reflections measured using synchrotron-based X-ray diffraction (XRD), which are particularly sensitive to strain states and interfacial coupling effects~\cite{ref-39, ref-40, ref-41, ref-45, ref-46}.